 Regardless of whether you are charged with drug distribution or a simple possession offense, Colorado judges have become harsher on drug offenses.
 In addition, a drug conviction on a criminal history check, even for a misdemeanor, can have devastating consequences to your future earning potential.
 Felony and misdemeanor drug offenses are charged for anything from possession of less than a gram of most controlled substances, such as cocaine, methamphetamine and ecstasy, to manufacturing, distributing, or possession with intent to distribute illegal drugs.
 Depending on the alleged weight involved, many carry a mandatory sentence to the Colorado Department of Corrections or Federal prison even for first-time offenders.
 In addition, many judges in Colorado will not consider probation for distribution or manufacturing offenses, even if a person has a clean criminal record.

-If you have been charged with a drug offense in Colorado, contact our DUI and criminal defense team today for assistance.
+If you have been charged with a drug offense in Colorado, contact our criminal defense team today for assistance by calling 303-384-5280 or submitting an online consultation request.